 Everyone experiences stress and its effects.
-Short-term effects of stress include headaches, shallow breathing, difficulty sleeping, anxiety, and upset stomach.
-Long-term chronic stress can increase the risk for heart disease, back pain, depression, persistent muscle aches and pains, and a weakened immune system, according to the National Institute for Occupational Safety and Health.
+Short-term effects of stress include headaches, shallow breathing, trouble sleeping, anxiety, and upset stomach.
+Long-term chronic stress can increase the risk for heart disease, back pain, depression, persistent muscle aches and pains, and a weak immune system.

 Chronic stress can affect your emotions and behavior by making you irritable, impatient, less enthusiastic about your job, and even depressed.

-To keep stress at a minimum and reduce its effects on your life, you need to find and practice healthy ways to manage it, says the American Academy of Family Physicians.
+To keep stress at a minimum and reduce its effects on your life, research shows it is helpful to find and practice healthy ways to manage it.
 Try the following techniques to see what works best for you.

 Sit or lie down, if you can, and close your eyes.
 Starting at your head, tense your face by clenching your teeth and furrowing your brow.
 Hold the tension for 5 seconds, then release it.

 Next, tense your shoulders by bringing them up to your ears.
 Hold for 5 seconds, then release.
 Tense your arm muscles and hold for 5 seconds, then release.
 Continue to tighten and release each group of muscles in your body until you reach your toes.
 Focus on the warmth and heaviness of your body as you relax.
 Breathe gently for a few moments, then open your eyes.

 Sit or lie down and close your eyes.
 For 5 to 10 minutes, imagine you're in a place you love like the beach, the mountains, or the house you grew up in.
 Breathe slowly and deeply as you imagine what you see, feel, hear, taste, and smell in your special place.

 Be patient with yourself and with the process.
 Practicing a method that seems to work for you on an ongoing basis — not just when your life is out of control — is important.
 Doing so can give you a place of calm to return to when the going gets rough.